api-components/amf-web-api/readme.md

 ### Parsing an API project in a zip file

-To parse an entire project with multiple files send the zip file as the request body.
+To parse an entire API project with multiple files send a zip file in the request body.

-You can set optional `x-entrypoint` header with the name of the API's main file (the entry point).
-When the header is not set then the server application tries to determine the best candidate using some heuristics.
+You can set an optional `x-entrypoint` header with the name of the API's main file (the entry point).
+When the header is not set then the server application tries to determine the best candidate using some built-in heuristics.

-When multiple entrypoints are found in the project then the job status endpoint returns the list of files and the client should pick one (probably involving the user).
+When multiple entrypoints are found in the project then the job status endpoint returns the list of files with the 300 status code.
+The client should pick one (probably involving the user).
 After the pick is ready the client sends the PUT request to the job status endpoint (see below).

 When a single endpoint is found in the API project then it is used automatically as the entrypoint.
 When no files are found then the process ends with an error.